-A factor involved in painful joint wear and tear discoveredDecember 5th, 2012 in Medical research /
+A factor involved in painful joint wear and tear discoveredDecember 5, 2012 in Medicine & Health / Medical research

 Inflammatory joint disease (arthritis) is affecting more and more, and especially older, people.
 In a recent survey by Statistik Austria, 39 per cent of people over the age of 60 stated that they have a form of arthritis.
 One particular form of the condition is osteoarthrosis, which is wear and tear on the joints.
 A team of researchers at the University Department of Orthopaedics at the MedUni, led by Stefan Tögel, is focusing on glycobiology in orthopaedics and has now discovered a factor that plays an important role in the development of osteoarthrosis.

 The scientists at the MedUni are in the process of investigating the function of glycobiology in orthopaedic diseases.
 "Glycobiology is largely un-researched in our specialty, so we at the MedUni Vienna are the first in the world to be doing this on a systematic level," says Tögel.
 Glycobiology investigates the biological significance of sugar chains for all kinds of cells in the human body.

 The cause of osteoarthrosis – other than known risk factors such as age or earlier injury – is not yet known.
 The researchers at the MedUni Vienna have discovered, however, that certain proteins known as lectins, and in particular galectins, have a role to play in the painful wear and tear of the joints.